lkarlslund/nifo/readme.md

 *It's the only way to be sure.*

-**tl;dr: unprivileged user -> Defender removal on physical machine**
+**tl;dr: unprivileged Windows user -> physical machine access -> Defender removal**

-With a precision of a brain surgeon wielding a chainsaw, nifo can obliterate most AV/EDR products from endpoints or servers running the worlds most popular operating system, even if they're BitLocker protected - if you have physical access to the device and it's not totally locked down (BIOS password + SecureBoot + Harddrive Password + No USB Boot).
+With a precision of a brain surgeon wielding a chainsaw, nifo can obliterate most AV/EDR products from endpoints or servers running the worlds most popular operating system, even if they're BitLocker protected.
+This requires only unprvileged user accees to Windows and physical access to the device without proper BIOS hardening (see list of BIOS settings that prevent this at the end of document)

 ![It was always the defrag API](nifo-meme.png)